freeradical13/freeradical13.github.io/index.md

 [Eukaryotes][] are single or multi-cellular organisms that have a nucleus containing chromosomes.
 Some have an additional cell wall like prokaryotes.

 Eukaryotic cells include [organelles][] floating in the cytoplasm which provide various functions and are themselves contained in phospholipid bilayers.
 All of the organelles together are called the [endomembrane system][].

+[Protozoa][] is an informal grouping of single-celled, heterotrophic eukaryotes that move and do not have a cell wall (therefore, are not plants nor fungi).

+[Amoeba][] is an informal grouping of single-celled eukaryotes that move using pseudopodia and may or may not have a cell wall.

 #### Cell Nucleus